Roger Whiteside

 Roger Mark Whiteside OBE (born 13 June 1958) is a British businessman, the former chief executive (CEO) of Greggs, the largest bakery chain in the United Kingdom.

 Early life

 He was born in Fulham.
 His father was in the British Army, and he moved to RAF Wildenrath in Germany.
-He returned to Southampton when he was 11 and attended Itchen Sixth Form College, then the University of Leeds, and gained a First Class degree in economics in 1979.
+He returned to Southampton when he was 11 and attended Saint George Catholic College before moving on to Itchen Sixth Form College, then the University of Leeds, and gained a First Class degree in economics in 1979.